2025-2026 School Year

 To be successful in this class:

-Students must be willing to spend about an hour to 90 minutes per day in addition to class time reading, viewing videos, solving problems, answering questions, and writing lab reports.
+Students must be willing to spend about 4 hours per week in addition to class time reading, viewing videos, solving problems, answering questions, and writing lab reports.
 Students need to be able to apply the techniques learned in their math classes to solving equations in Physics.
 Students must “think like a scientist”, continually applying sound reasoning to answer questions and problems.
 Students will need to be able to make sense of counter-intuitive principles and concepts.
 Successful students will be making connections between the concepts studied in class and situations they encounter in their out-of-class life.

 Grades: 10th Grade, 11th Grade, 12th Grade